 Banff National Park is heaven for the outdoor lover.
 It has everything from beautiful lakes to rugged mountains to wildlife roaming freely.
-It is amazing that a place can feel so different depending on the season you visit.
-In winter, Banff National Park offers great skiing, snowboarding and other mountain sports.
+But it is truly amazing that a place can feel so different depending on the season you visit.
+In winter, Banff National Park offers great skiing, snowboarding, and other snow sports.
 In summer, it is canoeing, hiking, and fishing that draw nature lovers to this part of Alberta.
-Regardless of the season you plan to visit, we’ve got all the information on what to do in Banff National Park.
+Regardless of the season you plan to visit, we’ve got lots of great recommendations on what to do in Banff National Park.
 There are a ton of fun, family-friendly activities to keep all ages entertained!

 What to do in Banff National Park

-In my opinion, Sunshine Village has the prettiest views and is only a 15 minute drive from Banff, if you choose to stay there instead of Lake Louise.
-It offers 115 runs, many which are above the tree line which is a truly unique experience.
+In my opinion, Sunshine Village has the prettiest views and is only a 15 minute drive from Banff.
+This is extremely convenient if you choose to stay in Banff or Canmore instead of Lake Louise.
+Sunshine Village offers 115 runs, many which are above the tree line.

 Mount Norquay is much smaller, with only a handful of lifts and 60 runs, but it is a very family-friendly mountain that offers ski passes by the hour.
 This is perfect if you’re skiing with young children who can’t handle a full day on the slopes yet, or if you just want to get in a few runs before heading back to Calgary to catch an afternoon flight.
 Another big plus, it is only 5 minutes from Banff!

-Lake Moraine is known for it’s almost unnaturally turquoise water.
-Canoeing is a popular activity at the glacial lake.
+Moraine Lake is known for it’s almost unnaturally turquoise water.
+It is a glacial lake surrounded by intense, jagged mountains.
 Visitors can rent canoes on site and enjoy a relaxing ride across the calm, blue water.
 Children will enjoy learning to paddle the boat, and will benefit from such a great experience surrounded by nature.

 Lake Louise Mountain Resort Gondola Ride